matt-quoin/primeMap/README.md

 * [TopoJSON](https://github.com/topojson/topojson)

 ## Contributing
-Data used in this program was sourced from the United Nations High Commissioner for Refugees and the The Humanitarian Data Exchange.
+Data used in this program was sourced from the [United Nations High Commissioner for Refugees](http://www.unhcr.org/) and the [The Humanitarian Data Exchange](https://data.humdata.org/).

 * **Isaac Robinson** - *Quoin Inc Intern*

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details